battlestarorion/bso/docs/DEPLOY.md

 - If you have data model changes, do not forget to run `evennia makemigrations` locally, commit them to VCS, and then test and push these out to Staging and Live subsequently.

 ## Deploy
-1. git push staging master - Push your local master to staging
+1. Push your local master to staging \
+`git push staging master`
-2. git push live master - Push your local master to live
+2. Push your local master to live \
+`git push live master`
+3. Push your local vm master to the server - (in vm repo) \
+`git push cloud master` \
-3. (in vm repo) git push cloud master - Push your local vm master to the server (and for first time setup, run deploy_secrets.sh from the root game folder on your dev machine)
+(and for first time setup, run deploy_secrets.sh from the root game folder on your dev machine)

 ## Managing evennia on VPS